jvfd3/UENF-timetabling/README.md

     - "uvicorn file_name:server_instance --reload" (Reload only while in develop mode)
     - `uvicorn app:app --reload`
   - Obs.: Has auto docs at `/docs`

+# Acknowledgments
+The original structure of an web app with fasAPI was inspired by [Patrick Loeber's][LinkYouTube] [video]: https://youtu.be/3vfum74ggHE